exasol/bucketfs-python/doc/changes/unreleased.md

 # Unreleased

 ## Refactorings

 * #186: Integration test for correctness of UDF path generation, using as_udf_path and pathlike
 * #245: Add backend inference for the Path-API
+* #252: Updated dependency declaration to `pyexasol`